 Managing Depression Among Residents

-This metric measures the percent of long-term stay residents demonstrating symptoms of depression.
+This indicates the percentage of residents showing symptoms of depression.

 Appropriate Vaccine Usage